kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Consider to protect pods that have node-selectors, PDBs, and other rules.
 - Add batch scheduling.
-- Add a global timer, if plan is not completed within a certain timeframe, deactivate the plan.
 - Cleanup code (incl. python) and write proper readme.
 - Demo: Next week.